#1

 This dirt cheap block which costs me $10 CAD has beaten the best and most expensive over the counter and prescription acne medication, from tretinoin to adapalene, from benzoyl peroxide to salicylic acid.
 Keep in mind, I’ve only been alum blocking for a few weeks now, only time will tell in the long term how long this can keep the acne at bay.

-Dave in KY, Marko, Rebus Knebus and 3 others like this post
+ALI, Dave in KY, DanLaw and 4 others like this post

 #2